rhinocerbus/app-gong-fu-timer-compose/README.md

 ## Additional todo:
 - [x] add a countdown for the round starting to give time to start pouring water after click
 - [x] keep screen on when timer is running
+- [ ] have screen bg flash some color for regaining attention when steeping is done
 - [ ] add a foreground service for hosting a notification for better multitasking
 - [ ] could use a sound or haptic when timer is done An additional layer of features could be added, including a local/remote db to store settings for tea types provided by the user, with local storage for last tea selected, plus tracking most-brewed teas.
 Since this is a personal-use tool, I don't particularly care to have that feature set at the momnet.